aye-gee/Email-Analysis/README.md

 ### Tools Used

-- Virtual environment - Oracle VM Virtual Box - to perform analysis
+- Oracle VM Virtual Box - virtual environment to perform analysis
-- Text editing tool - NotePad
+- NotePad++ - text editing tool
+- HxD - an application used to view files in hex